-- 1. An "Affiliate" of a Contractor is: - A. Any shareholder, member, partner or joint venture member of the Contractor: - B. Any person or entity which directly or indirectly through one or more intermediaries' controls, or is controlled by, or is under common control with, the Contractor or any of its shareholders, members, partners or joint venture members:
+- 1. An "Affiliate" of a Contractor is: - A. Any shareholder, member, partner or joint venture member of the Contractor; - B. Any person or entity which directly or indirectly through one or more intermediaries' controls, or is controlled by, or is under common control with, the Contractor or any of its shareholders, members, partners or joint venture members; - C. Any entity for which ten percent or more of the equity interest in such entity is held directly or indirectly, beneficially or of record by - (i). the Contractor, - (ii). any of the members, partners or joint venture members of the Contractor. - (iii). any Affiliate of the Contractor under clause (B) of this definition: and

-1 California Code of Regulations, Title 16, Division 5, Article 4, Sections 475 and 476.
+&lt;sup>1 California Code of Regulations, Title 16, Division 5, Article 4, Sections 475 and 476.

-2 State Bar of California, Rules of Professional Conduct, Rules 3-300 and 3-310,
+&lt;sup>2 State Bar of California, Rules of Professional Conduct, Rules 3-300 and 3-310,

-3 California Code of Regulations, Title 16, Division 1, Article 9.
+&lt;sup>3 California Code of Regulations, Title 16, Division 1, Article 9.

-- C. Any entity for which ten percent or more of the equity interest in such entity is held directly or indirectly, beneficially or of record by - (i) the Contractor, - (ii) any of the members, partners or joint venture members of the Contractor. - (iii) any Affiliate of the Contractor under clause (B) of this definition; and - D. Any entity for which ten percent or more of the equity interest in such entity is held directly or indirectly, beneficially or of record by any of Contractor's shareholders other than shareholders whose only interest in Contractor is in the form of publicly traded stock.
+(iv).
+Any entity for which ten percent or more of the equity interest in such entity is held directly or indirectly, beneficially or of record by any of Contractor's shareholders other than shareholders whose only interest in Contractor is in the form of publicly traded stock.